odlgroup/odl/doc/source/guide/glossary.rst

         Any data structure which can be converted into a `numpy.ndarray` by the `numpy.array` constructor.
 Includes all `NtuplesBaseVector` based classes.

+    discretization
+        Structure to handle the mapping between abstract objects (e.g. functions) and concrete, finite realization.
+It encompasses an abstract `Set`, a finite data container (`NtuplesBaseVector` in general) and the mappings between them, :term:`sampling` and :term:`interpolation`.

+    domain
+        Set of elements to which an operator can be applied.

     dtype
         Short for data type, indicates the way data is represented internally.
         For example ``float32`` means 32-bit floating point numbers.
         See `numpy dtype`_ for more details.

-    discretization
-        Structure to handle the mapping between abstract objects (e.g. functions) and concrete, finite realization.
-It encompasses an abstract `Set`, a finite data container (`NtuplesBaseVector` in general) and the mappings between them, :term:`restriction` and :term:`extension`.

-    domain
-        Set of elements to which an operator can be applied.

     element
         Saying that ``x`` is an element of a given `Set` ``my_set`` means that ``x in my_set``